Antwann03/LOG/README.md

 - [Google Drive Photos of Chassis & WebSite on iOS Phone](https://drive.google.com/drive/folders/1Z1n1CEIT03VmvK7F4xq60eIc1RUjuvVK?usp=sharing)
 # Background and Methodology
 ---
 The L.O.G.
 Project utilizes several embedded system concepts.
 Specifically, the ESP32-WRROM-32E microcontroller is used to host a Wi-Fi HTTP server, enabling control of the robot’s actions.
 This feature allows real-time user interaction through a web-based interface.
-By leveraging the microcontroller’s networking capabilities and integrating a motor driver with DC motors, we were able to design a system that responds instantly to user commands.
+By leveraging the microcontroller’s networking capabilities and integrating a motor driver with DC motors, we designed a system that responds instantly to user commands.
 # Block Diagram
 ---
 ![LOG Block Diagram](LOG_Photos/LOG_Block_Diagram.png)